 Confident, fashionable people with disabilities are not often portrayed in the media.
-It’s almost as if we don’t exist because how can a person with a disability have ‘style goals’ or love their life?
+It’s almost as if we don’t exist because how can a person with a disability have “style goals” or love their life?
 Surely we’re all suffering and hiding away from society?
-Surely we all just live in our bedrooms wearing sweatpants and hoodies?
+We must all just live in our bedrooms wearing sweatpants and hoodies?
 Right?

 Not feeling the love

 Fashion is a massive part of my life, and believe it or not, I’ve only found a love for it in the last year.

 Before that, I wasn’t confident with my body.
 I wasn’t sure how to dress my wheelchair-using, disabled self, so I lived in oversized hoodies and jeans whenever I went out.
 Although this felt more comfortable, I wasn’t happy.
 I always felt like I looked like I hadn’t made an effort and that people knew what to expect.
 I didn’t love my plus-size body, and I didn’t think I could wear anything else.

 I’ve always had a particular style that I’ve gravitated towards, and I’ve always been a bit alternative.
 But could I pull that off?
 Could I rock a mini skirt, a slogan tee and Dr. Marten shoes?
 I created so many looks that I was desperate to wear in my head.